-It’s important for any enterprise to keep their employees engaged — especially if a bulk or a portion of their teams work remotely.
+Any enterprise needs to keep its employees engaged — especially if bulk or a portion of their teams work remotely.
 That's why it's crucial to think of virtual employee engagement ideas for your virtual teams.

 Keeping remote employees engaged in work is a completely different playing field compared to dealing with their in-office counterparts.